Are there differences between NYC parking rules for holidays and Sundays?

 - Christmas Day

-- Martin Luther King, Jr. Birthday is only a legal parking holiday, not a major legal parking holiday
+- Martin Luther King, Jr.’s Birthday is only a legal parking holiday, not a major legal one.

 - Larry’s birthday is not a parking holiday in NYC…sad but true